GIXLabs/TECHIN516/project/README.md

 - You must be able to teleoperate drive the robot from your computer
 - The body design must match its application
 - The desing and function must be reflected in Rviz

+## Weekly Deliverables

+Once a week, during class time, your team will meet with the teaching team for feedback and questions.
+Your team is expected to follow the schedule outlined above.
+Working ahead is encouraged.
+Falling behind will not postpone future deadlines.
+All team members are expected to equally contribute.
+Progress and contributions will be tracked in your Github repo.
+**All team members must also maintain personal progress logs to be submitted weekly.**

 ## Final Deliverables